Guide dogs get warm welcome in Angus

 Guide and assistance dog users in Angus are being assured of a warm welcome when they pop out for a pint or a bite to eat.

-The county is first in the UK to adopt a total Doors Open policy for guide and assistance dog users in licenced premises across the area.
+The county is first in the UK to adopt a total Doors Open policy for guide and assistance dog users in licensed premises across the area.

-Angus licencing board has engaged the support of Angus landlords to ensure that visually impaired people are given first class customer service.
+Angus licensing board has engaged the support of Angus landlords to ensure that visually impaired people are given first class customer service.

 "Although there are many examples of good practice, guide and assistance dog owners continue to encounter problems accessing services in shops, hotels, pubs, restaurants, banks and building societies.